Proper Prototyping Practices for Product Development

 By The MacroFab Team | February 20, 2019

-Prototyping for product development demands creativity, knowledge sharing, and staying up to date with the latest technology.
-However, with all businesses, there are typically strict deadlines that require engineers to take short-cuts, which could cost the business time and resources later in development.
-Here are some guidelines to help you be as proactive as possible during this process.
+Prototyping for product development demands creativity, knowledge sharing, and staying current with advancing technology.
+Yet, tight deadlines often push engineers to take shortcuts, potentially costing time and resources in later stages of development.
+Here are some guidelines to help you be proactive during this process.

 Board capacitors chip smt pth